Translate

 Each soloist brags about herself using stock rhyming lines that are memorized or improvised.

-In the context of these children's cheers, I believe that "jive" may also refer to insults or taunts, i.e. "trash talk" ("talking smack").
+In the context of these children's examples, I believe that "jive" may also refer to insults or taunts, i.e. "trash talk" ("talking smack").
 The soloist is saying that she doesn't want to waste her time dealing with that kind of talk because it is "jive" (nonsense, meaningless, fake).

 The line "'Cause mighty [insert girl's name] don't take no jive"] is therefore both a boast and a threat, i.e. There will be consequences if a person tries "jiving" her.